 Six months from your SSDI application date is the soonest you’ll get your first Minnesota disability payment.
 The SSA takes 3-5 months to process each person’s SSDI application for Minnesota disability.
 That includes a mandatory five-month waiting period Congress put into place before SSDI claims get payments.
 If you’re out of work for several months before you apply, you’ll likely skip that wait.
 Getting a lawyer to file your SSDI claim doubles your chances for approval the first time you apply.
 Legally, an attorney can’t charge you anything unless the SSDI program approves you for Minnesota disability benefits.
 Right now, SSDI claims for Minnesota disability benefits take 508 days to process, on average.
 That’s almost two years!

 If you apply for SSDI without a lawyer, you’ll likely wait 1-2 years for your first Minnesota disability payment.
 (Today, the SSDI program approves just 4%-6% of first-time claimants without lawyers, depending on where they live.)
 If they deny your first application, you get four chances to appeal.
 You must do this in writing within 60 days after your SSDI claim’s denial.
 Reconsideration is your first appeal stage, and it usually takes another 100 days to complete.

 Only 2% of SSDI claimants get approved for Minnesota disability at this stage.
 Your second chance to appeal means pleading your case in front of an Administrative Law Judge (ALJ).
-Right now, it takes about 18 months to get your Minnesota disability case scheduled on the court’s calendar.
-If you win Minnesota disability benefits on appeal, that’s two years and three months after your SSDI application date!
+Right now, it takes about 14 months to get your Minnesota disability case scheduled on the court’s calendar.
+If you win Minnesota disability benefits on appeal, that’s about two years after your initial filing date!